 Places To Visit in Malaysia

 Malaysia is a land of sweeping coastlines and coral-fringed islands where mountains meet dense rainforests and unspoiled wilderness.
-It may not have the exhilarating nightlife of Thailand or be as cheap but it is more laid back and less crowded and is bursting with heritage, culture, islands, beaches and Highlands.
+It may not have the exhilarating nightlife of Thailand or be as cheap but it is more laid-back and less crowded and is bursting with heritage, culture, islands, beaches and Highlands.

 Arty and Museum GatGs may like the House Gallery Museum of Ethnic Arts which is located in Central Market.
 It's a private museum with ethnic artwork and artefacts from Borneo and beyond.
 The Central Market is designed in a 1930's Art Deco style and is a great place to buy any arty souvenirs with prices usually cheaper than Downtown.
 The National Museum isn't that big but it does give you a good insight into the country's history.

-Day trips from Kuala Lumpur
+Day Trips From Kuala Lumpur

-From Kuala Lumpur you can take various day trips to places such as the Batu Caves, an important place of worship for Hindus.
+From Kuala Lumpur you can take various day trips to Malaysia to places such as the Batu Caves, an important place of worship for Hindus.
 The limestone cave temples and tallest statue of a Hindu god in Malaysia is only a short train ride away.